sccn/sccn.github.io/tutorials/09_source/Custom_head_model.md

 EEG = pop_runica( EEG , 'picard', 'maxiter', 500, 'pca', 20); % NOTE: In practice, PCA dimension reduction prior to ICA decomposition is NOT recommended
 ```

 Finally, we import the MRI and the associated file with the coordinates of the fiducials in MRI space (the file containing fiducials is automatically detected and imported).
 Alternatively, [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) will accept fiducials.
-If you have the subject's MR head image and have not selected the fiducials, you may use the Fieldtrip function *ft_volumerealign.m* interactive method to provide estimates of their positions relative to the head image, and then provide them as input to the [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) function.
+If you have the subject's MR head image and have not selected the fiducials, you may use the FieldTrip function *ft_volumerealign.m* interactive method to provide estimates of their positions relative to the head image, and then provide them as input to the [pop_dipfit_headmodel.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=pop_dipfit_headmodel.m) function.

 ```matlab
 EEG = pop_dipfit_headmodel( EEG, filenameMRI, 'plotmesh', 'scalp');